MarlonSteiner/GramGram-Marketplace/README.md

 # GramGram

 A Ruby on Rails marketplace where you can “rent a grandma 👵🏻”
-Pixar-style grandmas with quirky stats—teeth, speed, and age—make for a hilarious, collectible experience.
+Pixar-style grandmas with quirky stats like teeth, speed, health and age.
+Makes for a hilarious, collectible experience.
 Japan inspired concept 🎌

 <p align="center">